-This statistic shows the global market share (in shipments) held by smartphone vendors worldwide, from the fourth quarter of 2009 to the first quarter of 2016.
+This statistic shows the global market share (in shipments) held by smartphone vendors worldwide, from the fourth quarter of 2009 to the most recent quarter.
 In the fourth quarter of 2010, Samsung's market share was 9.4 percent.
 In 2011, Samsung shipped 94 million smartphones worldwide.

 Smartphone market share - additional information

 Samsung, known for consumer products such as mobile devices and home entertainment systems, is the global leading smartphone vendor.
 Since 2012, the South Korean company has held a share of 20 to 30 percent in the smartphone market.
 Apple has consistently been its closest rival over the years, while brands such as Lenovo and Huawei have also increased their smartphone market share.

 Apple is the second largest vendor of smartphones worldwide, with the company selling more than 230 million iPhones worldwide in 2015.
 This is a significant increase from the previous year, when Apple sold about 170 million units worldwide.
 As of the fourth quarter of 2016, Huawei is the third largest vendor of smartphones, with 10.6 percent of the market share.
 The company sold more than 45 million units to end users in that quarter.